Basic API VIs

 Requests a cleanup of the public Lua for LabVIEW function registry.
 This will cause the public function VIs as well as the registry daemon to be unloaded.
 Use of this VI is not necessary when the "Unload Functions ASAP" global is set.
 If the registry is not initialized, this function will return immediately.
 If the registry is still in use (there are running scripts that use public functions), this VI will fail.
 If the registry was initialized but no longer in use, this VI will return after unloading completes.
 Do not simultaneously register and cleanup.

-Any error that occurred while trying to clean up the registry.
+error out Any error that occurred while trying to clean up the registry.
 If any error is returned, it will typically be due to open Lua for LabVIEW states that make use of the registry so that cleanup cannot commence.

 Up to API index